AndersH82/TheSaloon/README.md

 ### Usage

 To use `ProfilePicForm`, instantiate it in your view and pass it to your template.
-Ensure to include `{% csrf_token %}` in your form to protect against cross-site request forgery attacks.
+Ensure to include `csrf_token` in your form to protect against cross-site request forgery attacks.